ELhadratiOth/Multi-Agentic-Chatbot-Portfolio/README.md

 1. User sends a question via the chat endpoint
 2. Request is validated using Pydantic models
 3. Agent Manager assigns the task to appropriate agent(s)
-4. Agents access knowledge base and memory as needed
+4. Agents access knowledge base , memory, or by  using  the appropriate tool as needed
 5. Response is generated and formatted
 6. Chat history is updated
 7. Response is returned to user